Droniu/tic-tac-toe/README.md

 # Tic-Tac-Toe game written in 6502 assembly for the NES.

-After over a thousad lines of code in a language I hate, I thnk the project is ready.
+After over a thousad lines of code in a language I hate, I think the project is ready.

 ## Requirements:
 * [Compiler - cc65](https://cc65.github.io/getting-started.html) (not necessary if you download the package)
 * [Emulator - FCEUX](http://fceux.com/web/download.html)

 After cloning the repo we type `./make.bat` on Windows or `make` on Linux/macOS.
 Then, we open **main.nes** file.
-If you downloaded the package, there is no need to use make.
+If you downloaded the release version, there is no need to use make.
 Just open the file in FCEUX.

 ## Controls
 * Start - begin the game (works only in the title screen)